jacoblockard99/edit_in_place/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/389fc591cd9cccb2ceb1/maintainability)](https://codeclimate.com/github/jacoblockard99/edit_in_place/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/389fc591cd9cccb2ceb1/test_coverage)](https://codeclimate.com/github/jacoblockard99/edit_in_place/test_coverage)

-`edit_in_place` is a Rails plugin that facilitates the creation of user interfaces that allow the user to edit content "in place" in a natural way. `edit_in_place` aims to be:
+`edit_in_place` is a Ruby gem that facilitates the creation of user interfaces that allow the user to edit content "in place" in a natural way. `edit_in_place` aims to be:
   - **Flexible.** Everything has been designed with extensibility in mind.
 The `edit_in_place` core (this repository) can be extended for a huge variety of use cases.
   - **Reliable.** Every aspect of the plugin is thoroughly tested and documented.
   - **Natural.** Coding with `edit_in_place` is just as natural as editing content with it is!
 We think you'll really enjoy working with the `edit_in_place` API.